Biomagnetism for Fibromyalgia

 - Biomagnetism is not a treatment for fibromyalgia or chronic pain conditions.

-- There is no scientific evidence that biomagnetism directly improves fibromyalgia symptoms.
+- Current evidence does not show that biomagnetism directly improves fibromyalgia symptoms.

 - Fibromyalgia requires comprehensive medical management and professional evaluation.